szczurek-lab/seqme/docs/contributing_guide.md

 # Contributing

-Want to add new metrics, models, or other features to **pepme**?
+Want to add new metrics, models, or other features to **seqme**?
 This guide will help you get started.

 ## Installation